Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-An SE problem in SBSE (e.g., requirements prioritization) is formulated using different solution encoding schemes, such as Binary or Tree-based encoding, depending on the problem's nature.
+\paragraph{FMs for SE Artifact Interpretation.} An SE problem in SBSE (e.g., requirements prioritization) is formulated using different solution encoding schemes, such as Binary or Tree-based encoding, depending on the problem's nature.
 The final output is generated as an encoded solution, often requiring manual effort for interpretation and transformation into a specific SE artifact.
 This effort varies based on the SE lifecycle phase.
 For instance, in the case of requirements prioritization for the next release problem (NRP), the SBSE-generated prioritization sequence needs to be interpreted in textual requirements and utilized for NRP.
 Similarly, software models generated with SBSE need to be converted to graphical models.
-In this context, FMs can play a significant role in two directions.
+In this context, FMs, leveraging their strengths \fullref{FM-S1} and \fullref{FM-S2}, can play a significant role in two directions.
 First, LLMs with text comprehension and analytical capabilities can be used for SBSE-generated SE artifacts that are required to be interpreted and represented in a textual format.
 Second, VLMs and MMs can be employed to analyze and transform SBSE-generated SE artifacts into graphical representations for easier interpretation.